UniversityRadioYork/MyRadio/README.md

 Quickstart
 ----------
 Install Apache2, PHP and PostgreSQL on your prefered *nix distro.
+Or Windows, if you're into that.
 MyRadio has been tested with Ubuntu and FreeBSD.

 Edit your Apache config as follows (where /usr/local/www/myradio is your checkout of this repository):

 ```
 Alias /myradio /usr/local/www/myradio/src/Public